prantlf/v-jany/README.md

 ### Factories

-An `Any` can be created by casting a native V value to the sumtype, or using a factory function exported from the `jsany` namespace:
+An `Any` can be created by casting a native V value to the sumtype, or using a factory function exported from the `jany` namespace:

 | JSON type | V type           | Casting                   | Factory                   |
 |:----------|:-----------------|:--------------------------|:--------------------------|